minh-p/my-professional-site/src/content/about-me.md

 ## What do I do now? {#what-do-i-do-now}

 As of 2025, I am a High School senior who is graduating in May.
-I am an aspiring CS Major who is interested in Embedded Systems, Quantitative/Finance, and Web Development.
+I am an aspiring CS Major who is interested in Embedded Systems, Quantitative/Finance, and Game/Web Development.

 ## Education {#education}